jcausey-astate/quarto-exam-typst/README.md

 # Quarto Typst Exam Template

-This is a Quarto typst template for creating exam papers, converted from the original LaTeX template.
+This is a Quarto typst template for creating exam papers.

+It supports a "normal" (we call it "wide") mode where questions go edge-to-edge, and a "narrow" mode where questions are in a narrow column on the left to allow room for answers to the right.

+There are also many helper features for performing formatting tasks that are helpful for paper exams.

+Of course, all of Quarto's built-in Markdown extensions, shortcode, etc. are at your disposal as well.

 ## Files